Olly Murs: 2009–2011: The X Factor and debut album

-Rumours began that Murs would record a debut album almost immediately after the final, where he finished in second place to Joe McElderry.
+Rumours began that Murs would record a debut album almost immediately after the final.
 After the rumours broke out, Murs announced he signed a joint record deal between Epic Records and Syco Music in February 2010.
 It was announced that Murs began working with John Shanks and Eg White.
 It was later confirmed that Roy Stride, Trevor Horn, Wayne Hector and Matty Benbrook would have involvement on the album which he collaborated with to make the "best possible songs".
 More writers and producers were confirmed to be working with Murs in the studio, including: Phil Thornalley, Martin Brammer, Samuel Preston, Mark Taylor, Chris Difford and Professor Green were due to appear on the album; however, the duet fell through before recording was completed.

 Murs confirmed the first single from the album to be titled "Please Don't Let Me Go", which was released on 27 August 2010 following the circulation of the accompanying music video.
 The song was written by Murs himself and with other songwriters, Claude Kelly and Steve Robson; the single was also produced by Future Cut.
 The song is about a minor relationship Murs was in where he ended up feeling something for the other person.
 Murs commented: "Sadly she kept giving me the impression that she didn't like me as much, and ultimately it didn't work out, so that's where the idea of me singing 'Please Don't Let Me Go' came from."
 The song was described as "a lovely summery reggae-tinged pop tune that bobs along in a thoroughly hummable and not un-Will Young-like fashion" and said that the music video "is just as quintessentially pleasant".
 During the release, Murs was told not to get his hopes up for a number-one due to Katy Perry releasing "Teenage Dream" the same day.
 On 5 September 2010, the single entered the UK Singles Charts at number 1 beating Katy Perry's "Teenage Dream".
 The song was released with the B-side track, entitled "This One's for the Girls" also entered the UK Singles Charts, debuting at number 69, was written for all of his female fans.